 The affordability of this solar well pump is one of its most attractive features, although it’s also lighter than some of the other, more expensive models, which means it’s also easier to install.

-That’s probably a good thing as you’re probably going to performing regular maintenance on it, so you’ll be dragging up and down the well repeatedly during its lifespan.
+That’s probably a good thing as you’re probably going to be performing regular maintenance on it, so you’ll be dragging up and down the well repeatedly during its lifespan.

 - Can run dry without damage